Jun-iche Abe, M.D., Ph.D.

 It has been reported that the chaperone-dependent E3 ubiquitin ligase CHIP (carboxyl terminus of Hsp70-interacting protein) has a strong cellular protective effect.
 We have also found that ICER could be ubiquitinated and degraded by CHIP, and that ERK5 activation enhances CHIP ubiquitin ligase activity, and subsequent ICER degradation and myocyte apoptosis.

-We are also investigating the contribution of these pathways in cancer therapy-mediated cardiomyopathy.
+We're also using cardiovascular disease research to investigate the contribution of these pathways in cancer therapy-mediated cardiomyopathy.

 Determine Novel ERK5 Activator(s) Using High Throughput Screening (HTS)